cthoenes/azure-coredns-forwarder-sample/README.md

 - a Virtual Machine Scale Set to host the DNS Servers
 - an internal Load Balancer to distribute DNS traffic to the corresponding hosts in the Virtual Machine Scale Set
 - a NAT Gateway for the DNS Servers to be able to connect to the Internet
+- a Windows Server with DNS installed to be used as Forwarder example
 - a Virtual Machine in a different subnet to be able to test the configuration
 - a private DNS Zone linked to the virtual network
 - a storage Account with the blob sub-resource being private endpoint enabled but **NOT** integrated in the private DNS Zone